awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 1. In the **Name** field, specify a name\.
 This is optional, but recommended\.
 A name helps you remember the purpose of the association\.
 For example, you could specify **Automatically\_update\_AWSPVDrivers\_on\_us\-west\-2\_instances** for an association with that purpose\.
 Spaces aren't allowed in the name\.

 1. In the **Document** list, choose the option next to a document name\.
 Note the document type\.
 This procedure applies only to `Command` and `Policy` documents\.
-For information about creating an association that uses an `Automation` document, see [Running Automation workflows with triggers using State Manager](automation-sm-target.md)\.
+For information about creating an association that uses an `Automation` document, see [Running automations with triggers using State Manager](automation-sm-target.md)\.

 1. For **Parameters**, specify the required input parameters\.